Towards Unsupervised Domain Bridging via Image Degradation in Semantic Segmentation: Related Work

 \subsection{Unsupervised Domain Adaptation (UDA)}

-Unsupervised Domain Adaptation (UDA) aims to transfer the knowledge of semantics learned from labeled source domains to unlabeled target domains.
-Due to the ubiquity of domain gaps, UDA methods have been widely studied for various computer vision fields, including image classification \citep{ghifary2016deep, ganin2016domain, long2015learning}, object detection \citep{chen2018domain, chen2021scale, li2022sigma}, and semantic segmentation \citep{tsai2018learning, zheng2021rectifying, zhang2021prototypical}.
-The application of UDA for semantic segmentation is particularly crucial, as it helps avoid the laborious task of pixel-wise annotation in new target scenarios.
-Recent UDA approaches for semantic segmentation can be broadly categorized into two paradigms: adversarial training-based methods and self-training-based methods.
-Adversarial training-based methods focus on learning domain-invariant representations through a min-max adversarial optimization game \citep{toldo2020unsupervised,tsai2018learning}.
-In this paradigm, a feature extractor is trained to confuse a domain discriminator, thereby aligning feature distributions across domains.
-Self-training-based methods, on the other hand, have gained prominence due to the domain-robustness property of Transformers \citep{bhojanapalli2021understanding}.
-These methods generate pseudo labels for target images based on a teacher-student optimization framework \citep{tranheden2021dacs,hoyer2022daformer, luo2024crots}.
-The key to the success of this paradigm lies in generating high-quality pseudo labels through strategies such as entropy minimization \citep{chen2019domain}, consistency regularization \citep{hoyer2023mic}, and class-balanced training \citep{li2022class}.
-Our approach follows the self-training paradigm and further introduces a general domain bridging mechanism to enhance the performance of existing works.
-By constructing intermediate domains through a diffusion forward process, we facilitate the gradual transfer of knowledge across different domains and alleviate the semantic shift problem in the intermediate domains.
+Unsupervised Domain Adaptation (UDA) aims to transfer semantic knowledge from labeled source domains to unlabeled target domains.
+Given widespread domain gaps \cite{wangkai2023maunet, pan2025exploring}, UDA has been extensively studied across various vision tasks, including image classification \cite{ghifary2016deep, ganin2016domain, long2015learning, he2025progressive, he2025target}, object detection \cite{chen2018domain, chen2021scale, li2022sigma}, and semantic segmentation \cite{tsai2018learning, zheng2021rectifying, zhang2021prototypical, chen2023pipa}.
+Semantic segmentation requires assigning a label to each pixel, which often leads to high annotation costs \cite{chen2024sam, li2023enhancing, wang2024image}.
+To address this, various label-efficient methods have been developed, such as semi-supervised learning \cite{sun2025two, mai2024rankmatch, sun2025beyond}, few-shot learning \cite{li2025dual, luo2024exploring, li2025generalized, li2024localization}, and domain adaptation \cite{li2025towards, chen2025alleviate, chen2025beyond}.
+Among them, UDA is particularly valuable, as it eliminates the need for costly pixel-level annotations in new domains.
+Recent UDA methods for semantic segmentation fall into two main categories: adversarial training and self-training.
+Adversarial methods align source and target feature distributions via a min-max game between a feature extractor and a domain discriminator \cite{toldo2020unsupervised, tsai2018learning}.
+Self-training methods, gaining traction due to the domain-robustness of Transformers \cite{bhojanapalli2021understanding}, adopt a teacher-student framework to generate pseudo labels for target images \cite{tranheden2021dacs, hoyer2022daformer, luo2024crots, li2025balanced}.
+Their success hinges on producing reliable pseudo labels through entropy minimization \cite{chen2019domain}, consistency regularization \cite{hoyer2023mic}, and class-balanced training \cite{li2022class}.
+Our method builds upon the self-training paradigm, introducing a novel domain bridging mechanism via image degradation to enhance domain invariance and improve adaptation performance.